 The Registrar’s Office will register you for your first-semester classes.
 Your schedule will be based on your major, transfer coursework, and the transfer registration survey.

 You are highly encouraged to complete your transfer registration survey to ensure your schedule is as accurate as possible your first semester.
-You will receive information about the survey from CASA and it will be in your applicant portal.
+You will receive information about the survey from Admissions and it will be in your applicant portal.

 You’ll be able to make changes to your schedule once it is finalized.
 We encourage you to reach out to us before making any changes to ensure you’re on the right path to graduation.